kuznetsovaks/MD_variants/README.md

  - `7_Visualization_proteins.ipynb` - Takes the variant tables of two levels and a reference FASTA from Ensembl and visualises the positions of the variants on the protein sequences for all protein isoforms.
+- `MD_variants.yml` - is a file that can be used to create the conda environment for running the pipeline.

 The `intermediate` directory contains the intermediate tables created by the code.